 For these easy sopapilla bars, you’ll have 3 parts: crust, cheesecake and topping.

-Before you begin, make sure to prep your baking dish with Criso and a light dusting of flour (or spray with a non-stick cooking spray).
+Before you begin, make sure to prep your baking dish with shortening and a light dusting of flour (or spray with a non-stick cooking spray).

 - Be sure to beat the cream cheese and sugar well at the beginning to ensure the mixture is creamy.
 If, after making the rest of the batter, there are cream cheese lumps, simply press them against the side of the bowl with a wooden or rubber spatula to disperse them.